- This event has passed.

 The Summit will include family and professional sessions, childcare areas, and family events.
 A special room rate of $139/night + taxes and fees has been set and will be available during registration.

 Conference agenda and speakers to be announced.
-Conference registration will open in June 2018.
+Conference registration is open.

 We are aware that there are costs that families incur when traveling to this event that could possibly impede their participation.
 In an effort to assist you, we have put together a list of Funding Agencies that offer grants to families to defer conference travel expenses.
 Special acknowledgment to the Aicardi Foundation for compiling many of these helpful pointers.

 The ARC of the United States.
 Each chapter offers different programs/services, so you need to check your local chapter: http://www.thearc.org/find-a-chapter.
 As an example, the ARC of IL offers a Consumer Stipend Project which offers grants to enable people with developmental disabilities and their family members to attend conferences of their choice that are directly related to developmental disability issues: http://www.thearcofil.org/programs.

 The Prayer Child Foundation, based in Arizona, provides assistance to children that are 18 years and younger with physical and emotional challenges.
 They provide support to individuals located within the PCF’s supporters’ local communities, but it is not clear where those communities are.
 There are no other specific guidelines, and they have a very open application process with no application deadline.
 They promise a 6-week turnaround: http://www.prayerchild.org/submit_request.html.

 STATE AND/OR REGIONALLY LIMITED